gabrieldavison/dat_shoes/CLOUDFLARE_DEPLOYMENT.md

 **Environment Variables:**
 - Ensure variables are prefixed with `VITE_` for Vite projects
-- Verify variables are set in Cloudflare Pages dashboard
+- Verify variables are set as **build environment variables** (not runtime variables)
+- Remember: For static sites, these are embedded at build time, not available at runtime
+- If using CLI deployment, ensure `.env` file exists locally during build

 ### Runtime Issues